 You see, you’ve given me something so precious, so incredible and so beautiful that yes, sometimes when I look at you I cry.

 You’ve given me a body that has strength, resilience and power.
 You’ve given me a body that can take the strain of pregnancy, cope with exhaustion and recover from major surgery.
-You’ve given me a body that created three amazing lives, carried them for nine months and that now spends every day raising them.
+And you’ve given me a body that created three amazing lives, carried them for nine months and that now spends every day raising them.